jadeforrest/blog/content/posts/2023-12-04--group-leadership-coaching/index.md

 <re-img src="coaching.jpg"></re-img>

 I’m exploring the idea of doing **group leadership coaching**.
 This would be small groups of leaders, who would meet regularly, and each person would have some time for their topics.
-It would be well moderated, and you'd be able to learn learn from the topics other people bring to the conversation.
+It would be well moderated, and you'd be able to learn from the topics other people bring to the conversation.
 I've run similar groups in the past, and found that a benefit is that people learn about topics they may not be paying attention to.

 If you think you might be interested in group coaching, can you fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSftpz2h0HyK5KpMHFQq7aaI1N-rd5MlI5CuyViweSVEw7YPRQ/viewform)?
 I'll play with the results and put together a proposal.
 If it looks good to you, maybe I'll see you in a group leadership session soon!